-The practice had a named radiological lead and radiological protection officer (radiation protection supervisor).
+The practice had a named radiological lead and radiological protection officer (radiation protection adviser and supervisor).
 The practice had a radiation protection file.
 We saw evidence that audits of X-rays were carried out and that radiological protection rules were on display.
 We reviewed the radiation protection file.
 This file contained all the necessary documentation pertaining to the maintenance of the x-ray equipment.
 A copy of the local rules was displayed with each x-ray set.
 We also saw a copy of the most recent radiological audit and this demonstrated that a very high percentage of X-rays were of the appropriate standard.
-This was an audit to improve the quality of bitewing X-rays.
-We saw this met the criteria of the clinical audit cycle and was used to improve clinical dental practice.